derektypist/nightlife-coordination/README.md

 ### Content

-Taken from [Tri Vi](https://github.com/triminhvi), accessed from 18 November 2021.
+Taken from [Tri Vi](https://github.com/triminhvi), accessed from 18 November 2021 to 6 December 2021.

 ### Acknowledgements